Ritonavir is used with other medicines to control HIV.

-Take ritonavir as directed with food.
-It is very important to take it regularly.
-If you often forget to take ritonavir, it may not work as well.
+It is very important to take ritonavir regularly.
+If you often forget to take it, it may not work as well.

 If it is nearly time for your next dose, skip the missed dose and take your next dose at the usual time.
 Otherwise, take the missed dose as soon as you remember.
 Do not take two doses at the same time.